majguo/liberty-aad-oidc/articles/blog.md

 ## Set up Azure Active Directory

-Azure Active Directory (AAD) implements OpenID Connect (OIDC), an authentication protocol built on OAuth 2.0, which lets you securely sign in a user from AAD to an application.
-You can't have AAD without Azure.
-Before going into the sample code, you must first set up AAD an tenant and create an application registration with redirect URL & client secret.
-The tenant id, application(client) id & client secret are used by Open Liberty OpenID Connect Client to negotiate with AAD to complete [OAuth 2.0 authorization code flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow).
+Azure Active Directory (Azure AD) implements OpenID Connect (OIDC), an authentication protocol built on OAuth 2.0, which lets you securely sign in a user from Azure AD to an application.
+Before going into the sample code, you must first set up an Azure AD tenant and create an application registration with redirect URL and client secret.
+The tenant id, application (client) id & client secret are used by the Open Liberty OIDC Client to negotiate with Azure AD to complete an [OAuth 2.0 authorization code flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow).

-Learn how to set up AAD from these articles:
+Learn how to set up Azure AD from these articles:

 - [Create a new tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant)
 - [Register an application](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app)